 Additionally, Skiathos has an airport that accepts domestic and international flights, providing guests with the opportunity to arrive directly from their country on the island; talk about making visiting the island as easy as ABC!

-Once you arrive in Skiathos, the first thing that will impress you is the dense, colorful flora that stands out.
-The perfect combination of the sea’s blue color with nature’s green color creates a distinctive and enchanting setting.
+Once you arrive at Skiathos, the first thing that will impress you is the dense, colorful flora that stands out, as it is surrounded by pine forests.
+The perfect combination of the sea’s blue color with the green color of the pine forests creates a distinctive and enchanting setting.

 In Skiathos, there are two beautiful lakes of great ecological importance for the fauna of the area.
 One is located in Agios Georgios, near Chora and the other one is located in Stofilia near the beautiful beach of Kanapitsa.

 Additionally, on the island, you can find many remarkable monasteries and churches that are worth visiting to admire the priceless icons, hagiographies, and other religious works.
-An unmissable attraction of Skiathos is its Castle, which dominates the old town of the island.
+An unmissable attraction of Skiathos is its castle, which dominates the old town of the island and stands as a testimony to the island's rich history.

 Skiathos is an ideal destination for every type of vacationer, whether they’re visiting with family, alone, or as a couple!